-When the cement is ready to be handled, it will be used to fix REMEDY SPECTRUMTM GV Spacers.
+When the cement is ready to be handled, it will be used to fix REMEDY SPECTRUM® GV Spacers or a revision hip prosthesis.
 Remove excess cement before it hardens.
-The final hardening time of the cement depends on temperature, humidity and the decree of manipulation.
+The final hardening time of the cement depends on temperature, humidity and the degree of manipulation.

 Caution!
-The temperature of the host bone cavity accelerates cement polymerisation therefore the application of the spacer should be completed as quickly as possible.
+The temperature of the host bone cavity accelerates cement polymerisation therefore the application of the spacer or the prosthesis should be completed as quickly as possible.

-THE EFFECT OF TEMPERATURE ON PREPARATION AND APPLICATION TIMING OF SPECTRUMTM GV BONE CEMENTS.
+THE EFFECT OF TEMPERATURE ON PREPARATION AND APPLICATION TIMING OF SPECTRUM® GV BONE CEMENTS